 Peace Corps Tanzania promotes gender awareness and girls’ education and empowerment.
 Volunteers receive training on gender challenges in Tanzania and have the opportunity to implement gender-related activities that are contextually appropriate, to promote gender-equitable norms and increase girls’ sense of agency.
 As part of their work, Volunteers will also report on these activities and results achieved.

-• 1 year experience in large-scale commercial or family-run business including vegetable gardening, nursery work/management, tree planting, tree care, urban forestry, animal husbandry production.
+•1 year experience in large-scale commercial or family-run business including vegetable gardening, nursery work/management, tree planting, tree care, urban forestry, animal husbandry production

 Required Language Skills

 The host village provides Volunteer housing.
 This is typically a stand-alone house or private quarters alongside a host family.
 Housing structures vary from mud houses with metal roofs to concrete houses with glass windows.
 Volunteers use pit latrines, outdoor bath facilities, and fetch water from a village water source.
-There may be no electricity, in which case kerosene or solar lamps will be the main source of lighting, and charcoal stoves or kerosene stoves are used for cooking and heating during cold spells.
+There may be no electricity, in which case solar lamps will be the main source of lighting, and charcoal stoves or gas stoves are used for cooking and heating during cold spells.
 Despite the modest conditions, Tanzanians keep their homes and courtyards clean and tidy.
 Peace Corps Volunteers are expected to do likewise, and if need be, can obtain help with washing clothes, fetching water and/or other household chores at an affordable cost.

 Personal appearance is of great importance in Tanzania.
-Female Volunteers are expected to wear modest dresses and long skirts (well below the knees, with upper arms and shoulders covered) and nice flats or sandals in their communities.
+Female Volunteers are expected to wear modest dresses and long skirts (well below the knees, with upper arms and shoulders covered) and nice flat shoes or sandals in their communities.
 On the island of Zanzibar or in other coastal Muslim communities females tend to be more accepted when they cover their heads, as is the custom for women in those communities.
 When out running or exercising, females should wear a sarong or cloth tied over shorts or yoga pants.
 Male Volunteers should wear slacks, collared shirts, and loafers or other closed toed shoes when presenting themselves professionally.
-A Volunteer’s professional appearance, work habits, and positive attitude towards colleagues and community members will go a long way towards helping him/her gain the respect of his/her community.
+A Volunteer’s professional appearance, work habits, and positive attitude towards colleagues and community members will go a long way towards helping them gain the respect of their community.

 Volunteers will encounter very different social and cultural norms that require flexibility and understanding.
 For example, the American sense of privacy in terms of information-sharing or physical space, doesn’t really exist in many Tanzanian communities.
 Volunteers are frequently asked personal questions, e.g. one’s religion and marital status, and people will wonder why a Volunteer might want quiet moments alone.
 As a foreigner, there is also the added element of curiosity from children as well as adults.